mcealie/mcealie.github.io/activities.md

 title: Activities
 ---

+## Graduate Community Assistant for [Graduate and Family Housing](https://www.rochester.edu/reslife/graduate/index.html)

+Graduate Community Assistants (GCAs) work for University of Rochester [Graduate and Family Housing](https://www.rochester.edu/reslife/graduate/index.html) to support residents and build community.
+As a GCA, I welcome new residents, plan monthly programming, and disseminate university policy.
+I manage a budget of $400 per semester and report to the Assistant Director of Graduate, Family & Off-Campus Housing.
+I attend various staff trainings and meetings throughout the school year with my fellow
+GCAs.

 ## Chief Financial Officer of the [Graduate Student Society](https://www.urmc.rochester.edu/education/graduate/current-students/graduate-student-society.aspx)

 The Graduate Student Society [(GSS)](https://www.urmc.rochester.edu/education/graduate/current-students/graduate-student-society.aspx) is a graduate student-run organization that represents graduate students at the School of Medicine and Dentistry at the University of Rochester.
 We advocate for graduate students and plan social and academic events.
 As the CFO, I manage a yearly budget of $6,000.
 I also attend monthly leadership meetings with the Dean of Graduate Affairs to discuss issues related to graduate student life.
+I host monthly coffee hours for students and have planned various personal finance events.
 I also serve on the Graduate Student Appreciation Week Committee with trainees and leaders across the University of Rochester campus.